 Fall is a wonderful time for warm muffins!
-And as we approach Halloween, I can't stop thinking about having some warm and moist Pumpkin Muffins with Icing with our favorite coffee!
+And as we approach Thanksgiving, I can’t stop thinking about having some warm and moist Pumpkin Muffins with Icing with our favorite coffee!
 A quick and easy recipe I like to share with you!
-Making the most flavorful and super moist pumpkin muffins with sweet icing and a sprinkle of ground cinnamon on top!
-What could be better?
-Ohhh Delish!

-A few days ago I got to post my home made pumpkin puree and well you know, after Halloween my pumpkins come back into the kitchen to get worked on.
+A few days ago I got to post how to make fresh pumpkin puree and well you know, after Halloween my pumpkins come back into the kitchen to get worked on.
 Yep..
 I never let a good pumpkin go to waist!

-We take the seeds and roast them for a snack.
+We take out all the pumpkin seeds and roast them to serve as a healthy snack.
 But most of all, I LOVE making and freezing home-made pumpkin puree, and knowing that I have it on hand for Thanksgiving is even better!
-Just in case, I keep in the back of my mind the canned pumpkin, even though it's not my favorite, but it will do if I run out of my own.
+Just in case, I keep in the back of my mind the canned pumpkin, even though it’s not my favorite, but it will do if I run out of my own.

 Keep in mind, in the next coming weeks I will be posting some recipes and ideas for Thanksgiving dinner, including desserts.

 We enjoy making our favorite pumpkin desserts all winter long, sometimes right thru March!
 This recipe is a very old one and was given to me twenty years ago from my sons nursery school teacher.
 Only recently, I modified the recipe a little by omitting some of the sugar and some of the butter from the original recipe ( trying to lower some of the calories and fat).

 Anyway, after making the same muffins all these years, everyone still craves for them this time of year and family and friends always ask for my recipe and now I am happy to share it with all of you!
 I hope you enjoy this one as much as we do!

 - 2 tsp. baking soda